nhayward/revpit/user/pages/03.annual-contest/default.md

 Writers must choose two editors and one alternate.
 [The editors](http://reviseresub.com/editors) have listed what age categories and genres they’re accepting and will hold #AskEditor twitter chats to help writers decide who might be a good fit.
 This is your opportunity to ask your top choices anything!

 Once the submission window opens, writers will use Submittable to submit query letter and first five double-spaced pages (1250-1500 words) to their top two editors and one alternate.
+Only **one** submission per entrant.
 Check out the [How to Submit page](http://reviseresub.com/annual-contest/how-to-submit) to learn about the submission process.

 When the submission window closes, editors will read all entries.
 Watch your chosen editors’ tweets and the #RevPit feed, as all editors will tweet anonymous [#10queries](https://katiemccoach.com/how-an-editor-sees-it-10queries?target=_blank) feedback as they go.
 Editors will then select one (or two!) winners and a runner-up to receive [prizes](http://reviseresub.com/annual-contest/prizes).
 The winning author-editor pairs will go through an intense, month-long editing process before posting their revised query letters and first five pages to the showcase on the Revise & Resub blog.
 Runners-up will each receive a separate [prize](http://reviseresub.com/annual-contest/prizes).